RIR360/development/journal/2025/october.md

 ## 10/27/2025
 - Doing technical jobs are too tricky and strategy driven.
 - You can be working for hours and output no visible thing.
+- Finding the MVP (Minimum Viable Product) is the trickiest part.